TITLE:

 · Develop, monitor, and implement interim protection strategy procedures when necessary.

-· Serve as the Subcontracting Officer’s Technical Representative (SOTR) for all fire-protection-system work activities.
+· Serve as the Technical Representative (TR) (TR) for all fire-protection-system work activities.

 · Determine training and qualification requirements of individuals prior to performance of work associated with this fire protection equipment.